We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With these dimensions, it can support a wide range of activities, including aerobics, plyometrics, jumping rope, and stretching.

-People who are choosing between a yoga mat and an exercise mat may prefer the larger area this product offers.
+People who are choosing between a yoga mat and an exercise mat may prefer the larger workout area that this product offers.

 Home gym equipment helps a person expand their exercise options.
-Online programs and apps can add variety and challenges to a home workout routine, and some equipment provides access to tailored programs and classes.
+Some equipment provides access to tailored programs and classes.
+Online programs and apps can also add variety to a home workout routine and provide new challenges.

 It is best for those with chronic conditions to consult with a healthcare professional to help identify the most appropriate exercise types and intensities for them.